The world of embedded finance is vast, complex, and exciting.

 Interchange fee: In the payments industry, a per-swipe fee charged to merchants using credit or debit cards.
 This fee is typically based on a percentage of the transaction amount.

-Just-in-time (JIT) funding: A method of automatically funding an account in real-time during the transaction process.
+Just-in-time (JIT) funding: A method of automatically funding in real-time during the transaction process.
+Card programs can be fully funded at the first swipe of a card, or incrementally funded with each consumer use.

 Know Your Business (KYB): A process to verify an organization’s stakeholders during the registration of a new financial services account and throughout the account tenure.